intrahealth/emNutt/README.md

     "syncAllContacts": false
 }
 ```
-rapidpro.baseURL is the rapidpro base URL that is used by emNutt for starting workflows, sync contacts etc
+rapidpro.baseURL is the rapidpro base URL that is used by emNutt for starting workflows, sync contacts etc <br>
-rapidpro.token is the security token that can be obtained from inside rapidpro
+rapidpro.token is the security token that can be obtained from inside rapidpro <br>
 rapidpro.syncAllContacts - if set to true then emNutt will sync all contacts from iHRIS or DHIS2 etc and save them to Rapidpro.
-If set to false then only contacted contacts will be saved into Rapidpro.
+If set to false then only contacted contacts will be saved into Rapidpro. <br>

 ## FHIR Server Config
 ```